Living With White-Tailed Deer

 Fawn Alone in the Woods

-- Reduce your speed, and watch for deer on the edge of a road, especially at dawn and dusk.
+- Reduce your speed and watch for deer on the edge of a road, especially at dawn and dusk.

-- Make a note of where you have seen deer before.
+- Remember where you’ve seen deer before.

 If You Hit a Deer